syncfusion-content/asp.net-core-docs/aspnet-core/strongly-typed-html-helper.md

 The following Data Annotation attributes are used for the DatePicker.
 Required: Indicates that the property is a required field.

-Step 2: Next, Update the Value property of the “datemodel” class as “Required Field” by adding the following line.
+Step 2: Next, Update the Value property of the “CurrentDate” class as “Required Field” by adding the following line.

 {% highlight C# %}

     using System.ComponentModel.DataAnnotations;
-    public class datemodel
+    public class CurrentDate
         {
             [Required(ErrorMessage = "Date Value is Required")]
             public DateTime Value
             {
                 get; set;
             }
-            public datemodel(DateTime value)
+            public CurrentDate(DateTime value)
             {
                 Value = value;
             }
-            public datemodel() { }
+            public CurrentDate() { }
         }

 {% endhighlight %}